-Applicants are responsible for providing an official transcript of results and copies of the outline or syllabus of units completed.
-Before doing so, applicants are encouraged to contact the appropriate course coordinator to determine which of their former units are likely to be relevant.
-Undocumented applications will not be considered.
+Applicants are responsible for providing all relevant documentation, for example, an official transcript of results and copies of the outline or syllabus of all completed course units relevant to their application for credit.
+Before doing so, applicants are encouraged to contact the Course Coordinator to determine which of their previous studies and other learning experiences are likely to be relevant.
+Undocumented applications for credit are not considered.